torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 for the most important and non-generic section of that line (say 4 to 8 words);
 avoid or remove anything that looks remotely system-specific, like your username or local path names like ``/home/username/linux/``.
-First try your regular internet search engine with that string, afterwards search Linux kernel mailing lists via `lore.kernel.org/all/ <https://lore.kernel.org/all/>`_.
+First try your regular internet search engine with that string, afterwards search GNU/Linux kernel mailing lists via `lore.kernel.org/all/ <https://lore.kernel.org/all/>`_.

 This most of the time will find something that will explain what is wrong; quite